Contributing Gear Editor

 Compatibility

 Some phone cases in this list are universal, meaning they can fit any smartphone within reason (tablets, like the iPhone Max series, can be a different question altogether).
 Others are designed for a specific brand, or even model, of phone.
-For example the AxisGo cases are only compatible with iPhones and offer specific cases depending on model.
+For example, the AxisGo cases are only compatible with iPhones and offer specific cases depending on the model.
 Choose wisely.

 Grips/Accessories